-Creating a value proposition may sound like an easy task, but creating a compelling value proposition requires thought, testing, and iterating.
+Creating a value proposition may sound like an easy and simple task, but creating a value proposition that is truly compelling requires thought, testing, and iterating.
 Summarizing the essence of a product or service is tricky, but spending time in the exercise of creating a value proposition framework will help you craft a message that is worth the investment.
-At Catchy, we help our clients build this framework to provide a structure and guide how messages are developed and used to convey value to the target developer audience.
+At Catchy, we help our clients build this framework to provide a structure and guide to how messages are developed and used to convey value to the target developer audience.

 Traditionally, value propositions are crafted to describe the claimed benefits a product or service can deliver.
 The benefits are designed to generate interest and demand by the developer audience.
-In this sense, the value proposition begins with the product benefits and then written to describe the features that may hook the audience (“our product is 10x faster”).
+In this sense, the value proposition begins with the product benefits and features that may hook the audience (“our product is 10x faster”).

 From Product-Centric to Developer-Centric